 + + + +

-Live and Let Dance (1984, Twist/Enigma Records): After releasing two DIY singles ("Dance Beat," b/w "Twist 'n Shake" in 1982 and "Tropical Bird" b/w "The General" in 1983), honing their chops and building up a massive LA-area following, and going through some personnel changes, The UTs borrowed $15k and recorded an EP's worth of material released on their own Twist imprint (which was picked up for distribution by Enigma).
-But things didn't take off until they scrounged up an additional $7k to make an incredibly creative and dynamic video for their could-have-been-a-2-Tone-hit "Free Yourself," which grabbed the attention of Stiff Records label head Dave Robinson in the UK, who flew in for one of their LA gigs and signed the band (which then garnered them a deal with a major label in the US--MCA licensed Stiff releases at the time)--and won them a Billboard award for best independent music video of 1984.
+Live and Let Dance (EP, Twist/Enigma Records, 1984): After releasing two DIY singles ("Dance Beat," b/w "Twist 'n Shake" in 1982 and "Tropical Bird" b/w "The General" in 1983), honing their chops and building up a massive LA-area following, and going through some personnel changes, The UTs borrowed $15k and recorded an EP's worth of material released on their own Twist imprint (which was picked up for distribution by Enigma).
+But things didn't take off until they scrounged up an additional $7k to make an incredibly creative and dynamic video for their could-have-been-a-2-Tone-hit "Free Yourself."
+This grabbed the attention of Stiff Records label head Dave Robinson in the UK, who flew in for one of their LA gigs and signed the band (which then garnered them a deal with a major label in the US, as MCA licensed Stiff releases at the time)--and won them a Billboard award for best independent music video of 1984.
 The EP also includes the first version of "What's Gone Wrong" and their phenomenal live cover of The Monkees' "(I'm Not Your) Stepping Stone."
-Of note: "Free Yourself" wasn't re-recorded for Wild Child.
-There was no need--it's perfect.
+Of note: "Free Yourself" wasn't re-recorded for their debut album Wild Child.
+There was no need to--it's perfect.

-Greatest and Latest: Ghetto Stout (2000, Cleopatra): By the early 90s, The Untouchables had gone dark (missing out on the massive ska revival in the USA later that decade--d'oh!), so it was a shock when I stumbled upon this album at the Virgin Records store in Union Square in 2000 on a lunch break (was there any promotional push for this?).
-New songs like "Be Alright," "Jade," "Bond, "Keep on Pushing," and "Movin' 'n' Grooving" are good to great additions to The UT's repertoire, but the rest of the album consists of (admittedly well done, but unnecessary) re-recordings of many of their popular tracks from the 80s.
+Greatest and Latest: Ghetto Stout (CD, Cleopatra, 2000): By the early '90s, The Untouchables had gone dark (missing out on the massive ska revival in the USA later that decade--d'oh!), so it was a shock when I stumbled upon this album at the Virgin Records store in Union Square in 2000 on a lunch break (was there any promotional push for this?).
+New songs like "Be Alright," "Jade," "Bond, "Keep on Pushing," and "Movin' 'N' Groovin'" are good to great additions to The UT's repertoire, but the rest of the album consists of fine, but unnecessary re-recordings of many of their popular tracks from the '80s.
 One wishes that they hadn't split the difference between forging ahead and the pull of nostalgia, but gone with all new tunes (or songs that were never recorded in the studio, but were part of their live set, like "Live and Let Dance").
 Still, there's good stuff here for the diehard UT fan.
 Note: Cleopatra re-released this album on green vinyl and CD in 2015 as Free Yourself Ska Hits.